danielcdo/End-to-End-ML-Project/README.md

 ### 3. Machine Learning Modelling

-Decison Tree and Random Forest models used as a baseline models. the LighGBM was the first statistical learning model in production environment.
+Decison Tree and Random Forest models used as a baseline models.
+The LighGBM was the first statistical learning model in production environment.

 ### Final step - Deploy